 Day 3: Hakone via Odawara

-From Tokyo to Hakone: Your final stop is Hakone Yumoto Station — at Shinjuku station, activate your Hakone Free Pass at the manned gantries.
-Take the train to Odawara before changing to another line (also covered by the pass) to Hakone Yumoto Station.
+From Tokyo to Hakone: Your final stop is Hakone Yumoto Station — at Shinjuku station, activate your Hakone Freepass (~S$57 for two days) at the manned gantries.
+Take the train to Odawara before changing to another line (also covered by the pass) to your final destination

-Getting Around in Hakone: Hakone Free Pass 2D/3D — unlimited rides on all the main transports in Hakone.
-Includes the ride from Shinjuku to Hakone Yumoto.
+Getting Around in Hakone: Hakone Freepass 2D/3D gets you unlimited rides on all the main transports in Hakone incl. the ride from Shinjuku to Hakone Yumoto

-Hakone Torii Gate — There are lots of Torii gates around Hakone but the most famous is the one seen on the edge of Lake Ashinoko.
-You can view it from 2 vantage points, on land and from a boat on the lake itself.
+Hakone Torii Gate — There are lots of Torii gates around Hakone but the most famous is on the edge of Lake Ashinoko.
+You can view it from two vantage points, on land and from a boat on the lake itself.

-Hakone Old Checkpoint — In the olden days, there was a popular route people would walk along the Old Tokaido from Kyoto to Tokyo and Hakone was the last checkpoint before people could reach their destination.
-This section has been entirely remodelled but does a pretty good job at setting the scene for the Edo period.
+Hakone Old Checkpoint — In the olden days, people would walk from Kyoto to Tokyo and Hakone was the last checkpoint before they could reach their destination.
+This section has been entirely remodelled but still does a pretty good job of setting the scene from the Edo period.

-Lake Ashinoko — This iconic lake is the heart alone.
-You can explore it on a rented kayak, a swan paddle boat or a ride on the double deck pirate-themed ship (free for Hakone Free Pass holders).
+Lake Ashinoko — This iconic lake is the heart of Hakone.
+There are a few ways to explore: on a rented kayak, a swan paddle boat or a ride on the double-deck pirate-themed ship (free for Hakone Free Pass holders).
 Look out for the famous red torii gate on the edge of the lake.
 You might even spot Mount Fuji on a clear day.

-Owakudani — A picturesque volcanic valley that’s famous for its tasty black eggs which were boiled in sulphurous water.
+Owakudani — A picturesque volcanic valley famous for its tasty black eggs boiled in sulphurous water.

-Also try their tamago flavoured ice cream (¥350) which was absolutely delicious and Oden which is perfect on chilly days.
+Try their tamago (egg)-flavoured ice cream (¥350) which is absolutely delicious and oden (one-pot soup dish) which is perfect on chilly days.

-Odawara Kashiden 小田原鱼河岸でん — Before returning to Tokyo, have dinner at this Michelin Guide Chirashi place which serves very value for money bowls of Chirashi (~¥1200 – 1900).
-Turned out to be one of our favourite Chirashi bowls on the trip.
+Odawara Kashiden 小田原鱼河岸でん — Before returning to Tokyo, have dinner at this Michelin Guide restaurant which serves very value for money bowls of chirashi (~¥1200 – 1900).
+Turned out to be one of our favourite chirashi bowls on the trip!

-Filled with lots of temple, shrines, and scenic trekking paths ranging from 2-6 hours, Kamakura is a nice relaxing contrast from Tokyo.
+Filled with lots of temples, shrines, and scenic trekking paths ranging from two to six hours, Kamakura is a nice relaxing contrast from Tokyo.
 You’ll find many locals from Tokyo taking a day trip here during the weekends so pick a weekday to avoid the crowds.

 Great Buddha Statue (¥200 entrance fee) — The other icon of Kamakura is this 13.35m tall Buddha Statue.
-From Kamakura station, either take a 20 minute walk take the Enoden train (¥190 one way).
+From Kamakura station, either take a 20-minute walk or take the Enoden train (¥190 one way).

 Hokokuji Temple (¥200) — Escape the summer heat at this temple, famous for its own bamboo groove with over 2000 stalks lining a narrow pathway to a tea house.

-Cup Noodle Museum (¥500) — pick your own ingredients and design your own cup noodle for ¥300.
-It’s quite similar to the Momofuku Ando Instant Ramen Museum in Osaka but a lot bigger and has a slightly different video shown in their mini cinema explaining the history behind the creator, Momofukuando.
+Cup Noodle Museum (¥500) — Pick your own ingredients and design your own cup for ¥300.
+It’s quite similar to the Momofuku Ando Instant Ramen Museum in Osaka but a lot bigger and has a slightly different video shown in their mini cinema explaining the history behind the creator, Momofuku Ando.

-Yokohama World Porter’s mall — If you skipped on lunch at Kamakura, this is a great place for more budget friendly options — there’s a food court, a Gindaco Takoyaki store, and even melon pan (although I suspect the best is still found in Osaka’s Dotonbori).
+Yokohama World Porter’s mall — If you skipped lunch at Kamakura, this is a great place for more budget-friendly options.
+There’s a food court, a Gindaco Takoyaki store, and even melon pan (although I suspect the best is still found in Osaka’s Dotonbori).

 Day 6: Kyoto

-Start the day as early as first light!
-We’ve seen the place get crowded as early as 9am when the tour buses start arriving and the atmosphere is quite drastically different.
-Walk through the thick forest of bamboo stalks which and make a stop at the various gardens around the Arashiyama area.
+We got here at first light and there were only a few other humans around.
+Take a walk through the thick forest of bamboo stalks and make a stop at the various gardens around the Arashiyama area.
 Each garden costs around ¥300 to enter.

-Getting around in Nara: Nara is pretty small and it’s attractions aren’t too far away to cover by foot although it’s also very bicycle friendly.
-Rent bicycles for ¥700 until sunset.
-You can leave your luggage at the JR Station lockers for ¥300-500 depending on the size of locker.
+Getting around in Nara: Nara is pretty small and its attractions aren’t too far away — so it’s easy to cover by foot.
+It’s also very bicycle friendly; rent bicycles for ¥700 until sunset.
+You can leave your luggage at the JR Station lockers for ¥300 – ¥500 depending on the size of the locker.

-Deer Park — To be honest, there’s no need to stop by the deer park as the deers can be found everywhere and are free to roam even on the temple grounds.
-Buy a stack of biscuits for ¥150 which the deers will bow to you just be fed which is absolutely adorable although, be careful of your JR Pass as they will happily gobble that up too.
+Deer Park — To be honest, there’s no need to stop by the deer park as deer are everywhere, even on the temple grounds.
+Buy a stack of biscuits for ¥150 and the deers will bow to you just to be fed, which is absolutely adorable.
+Just watch out for your JR Pass as they will happily gobble that up too.

 Kasuga Taisha (free) — Leading up to the shrine is a pathway lined with hundreds of lanterns where deers like to hide.
 They’ll happily trot out for a biscuit if you have one for them.

-Getting around Osaka: If it’s your first time in Osaka, purchase an Osaka Amazing Pass which gives you free access to over 30 paid attractions and covers all your subway rides the day.
-Check out our previous Osaka itinerary which utilised the Osaka Amazing Pass over 2 days.
+Getting around Osaka: If it’s your first time in Osaka, purchase an Osaka Amazing Pass which gives you free access to over 30 paid attractions and covers all your subway rides for the day.
+Check out our previous Osaka itinerary which utilised the Osaka Amazing Pass over two days.

 Dotonbori — No matter how many times we’ve visited Osaka, I still find myself amazed at this street.
-Not just the food but the streets filled with neon lights, giant pufferfish and moving crabs kind of make you feel like you’re on an acid trip.
+It’s a sensory overload in the best possible way — the neon lights, giant pufferfish and moving crabs that kind of feels like an acid trip.

-Our favourite food picks here are the Creo-ru takoyaki, the Kin-ryu ramen (chinese style ramen with free flow kimchi and leek), and to finish off with one of the best melon pans in Japan (toasted sugar bun with a generous serving of vanilla ice-cream).
+Our favourite food picks here are the creo-ru takoyaki, the kin-ryu ramen (Chinese-style ramen with free-flow kimchi and leek), and to finish off with one of the best melon pans in Japan (toasted sugar bun with a generous serving of vanilla ice-cream).

-From Osaka to Tokyo: Take the Sunrise Izumo overnight train which leaves Osaka Station at 00:34 and arrives in Tokyo at 07:08 — you can only reserve tickets in Japan so reserve them as soon as you arrive!
+From Osaka to Tokyo: The Sunrise Izumo overnight train leaves Osaka Station at 00:34 and arrives in Tokyo at 07:08 — you can only reserve tickets in Japan so reserve them as soon as you arrive!

-Sunrise Izumo: The train has private bedrooms which you can pay a top up fee but the Nobi Nobi seats (below) are free for JR pass holders.
+Sunrise Izumo: The train has private bedrooms that require a top-up fee but the Nobi Nobi seats (pictured below) are free for JR pass holders.
 These are a little more comfortable than coach seats as you get to lie down fully and there are partitions that give you enough privacy.

-Though, another highlight of this train is that it rides past Mount Fuji at sunrise around 5am so set your alarms if you want to catch this sight.
+Though, another highlight of this train is that it rides past Mount Fuji at sunrise around 5AM so set your alarms if you want to see it!